csan21/snafoo/README.md

 Nerdery Assessment Test

-Built to specifications using 2 models, cookie/session stores in place of Users, and implementation of the provided Nerdery API.
+Built to specifications using 2 models, using cookie/session stores without a User model, and implementation of the provided Nerdery API.

 Specifications and Api Key not listed for privacy

+Goals:
+MVC with minimal logic in views
+DRY + RESTful